johnwargo/johnwargo-static-11ty/src/posts/2013/cordova-deviceready-firing.md

   </body>
 </html>{/codecitation}

-Here’s the application running on an iOS simulator.
+Here's the application running on an iOS simulator.

 ![Sample Cordova Appliction Running on an iOS Simulator](/images/2013/deviceready-sample-app.png)
 Figure 1

-And here’s the output from the application’s call to console.log.
+And here's the output from the application's call to console.log.

 ![Xcode Output Log](/images/2013/deviceready-sample-log.png)